 Now that the basics are covered let us go over the features you should look for when selecting DJ software.

 You also want the ability to control multiple decks at once.
-2 channel is obvious but having access to extra channels in the software can open up your creativity as your skills evolve.
+2 channels are obvious but having access to extra channels in the software can open up your creativity as your skills evolve.

 Top 3 DJ Software Applications

-Now that you’ve got a good idea of what DJ software does and what to look out for let’s break down how the three most popular applications go in these areas.
+Now that you’ve got a good idea of what DJ software does and what to look out for.
+Let’s break down the three most popular applications to DJ on computer with.

 Serato DJ Pro